 Examines blogging, content management software (such as Word Press), distribution of content through social media and other formats, and the business side of the merging online media landscape.
-Prerequisite: Junior standing or permission of instructor

 COM 353 PUBLIC RELATIONS WRITING AND PRODUCTION 3-0-3

 Application of persuasive writing and communication principles and of document and visual design principles to the PR writing process, including changes due to social and new media.
 Develops knowledge and skill in writing, designing, and producing varied PR formats, such as news releases, media advisories, media kits, backgrounders, features, brochures, newsletters, and public service announcements.
 Considers persuasive factors in electronic media, such as video and audio news releases and new media.